the-teachingRSE-project/end_of_RSEng/correspondence/rebuttal-1.md

 > The reference style in the document looks odd as there is no line spacing between the word and the bracket: ...competencies[WORD]...

+We added non-breaking spaces in front of every citation.

 \newpage

 ## Reviewer B